xak2000/nomad/website/source/docs/job-specification/periodic.html.md

   </tr>
 </table>

-The `periodic` stanza allows a job to run at fixed times, dates, or intervals.
+The `periodic` block allows a job to run at fixed times, dates, or intervals.
 The easiest way to think about the periodic scheduler is "Nomad cron" or "distributed cron".